Chelsea Green: Personal life

-On April 4, 2019, her 28th birthday, Green announced her engagement to fellow professional wrestler, Matt Cardona.
+Green states that Kelly Kelly inspired her to become a professional wrestler.
+On April 4, 2019, her 28th birthday, Green announced her engagement to American professional wrestler Matt Cardona.
 The two had been dating since January 2017.
 They were married on New Year’s Eve 2021 in Las Vegas.
+Green announced on January 16, 2024, that she attained a United States green card.
+She also has said she holds a British citizenship.